influxdata/telegraf/docs/specs/tsd-008-probe-on-startup.md

 ## Plugin Requirements

 Plugins that allow probing must implement the `ProbePlugin` interface.
-The exact implementation depend on the plugin's functionality and requirements, but generally it should take the same actions as it would during normal operation e.g. calling `Gather()` or `Write()` and check if errors occur.
+The exact implementation depends on the plugin's functionality and requirements, but generally it should take the same actions as it would during normal operation e.g. calling `Gather()` or `Write()` and check if errors occur.
 If probing fails, it must be safe to call the plugin's `Close()` method.

 Input plugins must *not* produce metrics, output plugins must *not* send any metrics to the service.
 Plugins must *not* influence the later data processing or collection by modifying the internal state of the plugin or the external state of the service or hardware.
-For example, file-offsets or other service states must be reset to not loose data during the first gather or write cycle.
+For example, file-offsets or other service states must be reset to not lose data during the first gather or write cycle.

 Plugins must return `nil` upon successful probing or an error otherwise.